Intermediate Modern Turkish Language (PG)

 Method of assessment

-One three-hour written examination taken in May/June (50%); a translation project to be completed over the academic year of a suitable length to be submitted on the last day of term 2 (30%); one 15 minute oral examination (20%).
+One three-hour written examination taken in May/June (50%); a translation project to be completed over the academic year of a suitable length to be submitted on the first day of term 3 (30%); one 15 minute oral examination (20%).

 1) The course will be based on materials which will be made available throughout the course.